 engineering details governing the motions of automobiles in general and

 race cars in particular.
-Topics addressed include: Tire behavior,
+Topics addressed include: Tire behavior, Aerodynamics,

-Load analysis, Steering Systems, Suspensions, Dampers, Force-Moment
+Steering Systems, Suspensions, Dampers, Force-Moment analysis,

-chapter on vehicle dynamics development is a good read in itself for the
+vehicle dynamics development is a good read in itself for the

 February 2002 Milliken's 700-page complement to RCVD, Chassis